mage2pro/stripe/README.md

 ## How to install
 [Hire me in Upwork](https://www.upwork.com/fl/mage2pro), and I will:
 - install and configure the module properly on your website
-- answer all your questions
+- answer your questions
-- solve all compatiblity problems with third-party checkout, shipping, marketing modules
+- solve compatiblity problems with third-party checkout, shipping, marketing modules
 - implement new features you need

 ### 2. Self-installation